 Figure 2 shows the same row arrangement as before with the difference that the contact banks, instead of being single, are manufactured in one continuous whole.
 The angle iron b of Figure 1 may here be dispensed with as the row is of such material and so constructed as to possess in itself the rigidity required.

-57 such material and so constructed as to possess in itself the rigidity required.
-57 Figure 3 illustrates a form similar to the last but with a different arrangement of the bank wires j, j.
+Figure 3 illustrates a form similar to the last but with a different arrangement of the bank wires j, j.
 The figure gives an example of how it is possible to construct a row of contact banks alone or with the addition of the bank wires j, j, in one more or less rigid piece.
-By the insertion of stiff card-board or insulated metal between the layers of cable proper a high degree of stiffness 55 can here be attained.
+By the insertion of stiff card-board or insulated motal between the layers of cable prepare a high degree of stiffness. or insulated metal between the layers of cable proper a high degree of stiffness 55 can here be attained.